-- 2.2 ICAEW may authorise a firm only if: - a each principal in the firm is an authorised person (or becomes an authorised person by decision of ICAEW at the same time as granting authorisation to the firm) and if another body is a principal in the firm, non-authorised persons are entitled to exercise, or control the exercise of, less than 10% of the voting rights in that other body; and - b in the case of a corporate body (other than a limited liability partnership) each person who has an interest in the firm is an authorised person (authorised by ICAEW under these regulations) and if another body has an interest in the firm, non-authorised persons are entitled to exercise, or control the exercise of, less than 10% of the voting rights in that other body; and - c at least one authorised individual is authorised under section 4 of these regulations to undertake or control the undertaking of each of the activities for which the firm is applying to be accredited.
+- 2.2 ICAEW may authorise a firm only if: - a each principal in the firm is an authorised person (or becomes an authorised person by decision of ICAEW at the same time as granting authorisation to the firm) and if another body is a principal in the firm, non-authorised persons are entitled to exercise, or control the exercise of, less than 10% of the voting rights in that other body; and - b in the case of a corporate body (other than a limited liability partnership) each person who has an interest in the firm is an authorised person (authorised by ICAEW under these regulations or by another approved regulator) and if another body has an interest in the firm, non-authorised persons are entitled to exercise, or control the exercise of, less than 10% of the voting rights in that other body.

 The above sets out who is required to be an authorised person under these regulations.
 Generally the principals and shareholders in the case of a company must all be authorised persons but certain de-minimis holdings by non-authorised persons are allowed.
-A firm applying for authorisation may at the same time apply for approval of designation of its principals as authorised individuals as set out in section 4.
+A firm applying for authorisation may at the same time apply for approval of designation of its principals as authorised individuals as set out in chapter 4.
 If a firm is unsure of its eligibility to be authorised or licensed it should contact ICAEW.
 A person has an interest in a firm if the person holds shares in the body or is entitled to exercise, or control the exercise of, voting rights in the firm.